Conscription in Finland: Military service

 Those who fail to report to the drafting event are fetched to the event by the police.
 If they are not found, they are given an order to report to the military regional office and, if necessary, brought there for an examination and drafting by the police.
 In addition, they will be prosecuted and sentenced to a fine.
 Those residing abroad can report to the nearest Finnish embassy for medical examination and drafting.

 The conscripts are inducted twice a year, in January and in July.
 The order of induction received from the draft board is binding: The conscript becomes a military person on the hour stated in the order even if he is absent from service.
 Not reporting to the service is prosecuted as an absence without leave or as desertion.

-The basic training takes place during the first eight weeks.
+The basic training takes place during the first six weeks.
 At the end of the basic training, the actual training specialty and consequently the service time are decided by the brigade commander on the recommendation of the company commander.
 Those ordered for leadership training attend next the NCO course.
 After the seven-week phase I of the course, a portion of the students are sent to Reserve Officer School or an equivalent institution for officer training, while the remaining NCO students complete the 12-week phase II of the NCO course.
 At the same time, the rank and file receive the specialized training of their branch, often at the same company as they underwent their basic training.
 After completion of their NCO or reserve officer training, the new conscript leaders are sent to normal units to serve as the leaders for the next incoming conscript cohort.
 The NCOs serve as corporals (in the Navy, petty officers 3rd class), with the possibility of promotion to sergeant (petty officer 2nd class).
 Those who have graduated Reserve Officer School or equivalent serve as officer candidates, ranking junior to career personnel but outranking conscript sergeants.
 At the end of their service, officer candidates are promoted to second lieutenants (in the navy, sublieutenants).
 Privates have a possibility of being promoted to lance corporal (in the navy, seaman) for extraordinarily good service.
 The service times are determined so that the conscript leaders are demobilized with the rank and file of that cohort.
 After discharge, the conscripts retain their ranks as inactive reserve ranks.

 After their military service, the former conscripts are placed in reserve until the age of 50 or 60, depending on their military rank.
 During their time in reserve, the reservists are liable for activation for five types of duty: